-A diverse group of skilled Directors make us a stronger organisation that makes better decisions.
-In relation to gender diversity, for 2022, the Board Nominations & Governance Committee has approved an objective of 40% women, 40% men and 20% any gender for the composition of the Westpac Board.
+A diverse group of skilled Directors helps us be a stronger organisation that makes better decisions.
+In relation to gender diversity, for 2023, the Board Nominations & Governance Committee confirmed its objective of 40% women, 40% men and 20% any gender for the composition of the Westpac Board.

-As Westpac has met its 2022 objective for Board gender diversity, the focus is on maintaining alignment with this objective, noting that our performance against it will vary at any given time depending on the timing of Board renewal and Board composition changes.
+As Westpac has met its 2023 objective for Board gender diversity, the focus is on maintaining alignment with this objective, noting that our performance against it will vary at any given time depending on the timing of Board renewal and Board composition changes.

-The Board gender diversity as at 30 September 2022 is set out below.
+The Board gender diversity as at 30 September 2023 is set out below.